General Ledger Basics: Definition and Examples

 What is a general ledger?

 The general ledger is important for assessing a company’s financial performance.
-As a business owner, you can use a general ledger to form a more accurate picture of your company’s financial standing and profitability, which may lead to better financial decisions.
+As a business owner, you can use a general ledger to form a more accurate picture of your company’s financial standing and profitability, which may lead to better financial decisions and improved budgeting.

 Let’s look at an example of a general ledger entry.
 Let’s say you own a marketing agency and receive a $500 payment from your client for your services.
 You delivered this service to your client the previous month.